sfcnzl/sfcnzl/README.md

 - 👋 Hi, I’m @sfcnzl better know as Sam
 - 👀 I’m interested in Aviation, Electronics, & Automation (easy to see why I love ArduPilot!!!)
-- 🌱 I’m currently learning lots, Im a Software Developer by trade so theres always a new langauge to learn.
+- 🌱Always learning lots, Im been a Software Developer by trade for twenty years or more but theres always new tips and tricks or a new langauge to learn.
 It's what life is all about and keeps it interesting.
-- 💞️ I’m looking to collaborate on ...
 - 📫 Feel free to reach out to me on facebook (https://www.facebook.com/sfcnzl)